IoTeX’s newest project uses verifiable GPS data to mint NFTs that prove you were at a certain place at a certain time.

 What is Proof-of-Presence?

-Proof-of-Presence refers to persuasive evidence that a particular user, rather than another, is directly responsible for carrying out a particular computing action.
+Proof-of-Presence refers to persuasive evidence that a particular user, rather than another, is directly responsible for a particular computing action.

-The true proof-of-presence provides strong non-repudiation capability, making sure that any incident can be attributed not just to the user account in which it originated —since any account can, in theory, be stolen or taken over by a malicious actor —but to a specific, real-world person.
+The true proof-of-presence provides strong non-repudiation capability, ensuring that any incident can be attributed not just to the user account in which it originated —since any account can, in theory, be stolen or taken over by a malicious actor —but to a specific, real-world person.

 What Makes Proof-of-Presence different?

-Let’s take an insight into what PoW and PoS are and how Proof-of-Presence most definitely is a step toward enhancing security!
+Let’s take an insight into what PoW and PoS are and how proof-of-presence is a step toward enhancing security!

 Proof of Work (PoW)